devalain/future-bool/README.md

     let task = tokio::spawn(async move {
     	loop {
+	    // If run changes to false before `some_async_fn` is terminated,
-	    // When run is false, some_async_fn will be interrupted. tokio::select! {
+	    // it will be interrupted.
+	    tokio::select! {
 	    	_ = run_clone.wait_false() => break,
 		_ = some_async_fn() => {}